 About 5% of the country was officially controlled by Spain from 1912-1956 via a formalized protectorate however Spain has been present in Morocco for hundreds of years.
 This included a strip of land in northern Morocco as well as the Spanish Sahara including the city of Dakhla.
-Two cites within the geographical boundaries of Morocco are technically Spanish cities today; Ceuta and Melilla.
+Two cities within the geographical boundaries of Morocco are technically Spanish cities today; Ceuta and Melilla.

 Even though foreign powers took to controlling the country it was not welcome by most Moroccans.
 From 1921-1926 the Rif War was fought in the area (and is what’s documented in the Netflix series “Morocco: Love in Times of War”).
-The war ended with Spain retaining control however not without both sides facing major loses.
+The war ended with Spain retaining control however not without both sides facing major losses.